solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 steps:

 1. **Retrieve the Merkle Tree Root**: Obtain the current root hash of the Merkle tree, as it is needed for the update operation.
 2. **Invoke `update_note` Instruction**: Call the `update_note` instruction with
  the following parameters:

    - The index `0` (indicating the first note),
    - The current Merkle tree root hash,
    - The original note data,
    - The updated note data.

-   Please nsure that the program uses both the original note and the tree root to verify the proof path for the note's leaf before applying the update.
+ Please be ensure that the program uses both the original note and the tree root to verify the proof path for the note's leaf before applying the update.

 ```typescript
 it("Update First Note", async () => {